 \subsubsection{\textbf{Assessment Score}}

-The most significant component of the assessment dataset was evaluation items.
-As noted in prior studies \cite{17,18,19,20,21,22} and in the representative rehabilitation dataset UI-PRMD \cite{32}, Most existing approaches reference the movements of ND as ideal motions.
-However, according to Birke et al.,\cite{33}, The main goal of neurological rehabilitation is the improvement of function and independence.
-In other words, rehabilitation assessment focuses on achieving functional activities and participation\cite{34}, rather than the mere removal of impairments.
-Consequently, the quality of a top grades movement performed by a Stroke cannot be equated with that of a ND.
-This underscores the need for stroke-centered Assessment criteria.
-Although detailed clinical assessments can be applied, subjectivity remains a concern.
-Therefore, there is a need to establish new set of evaluation items with upper-limb rehabilitation tasks.
-The KIMORE\cite{35} provides an illustrative example of balancing quantitative and clinical evaluation: it employs 10 items, each scored on a 5-point Likert scale, resulting in a maximum score of 50 per trial.
-Table.
-II. summarizes the questionnaire items used in NRC(ours).We developed evaluation items specifically designed for the 15 upper-limb movements.
-The items were initially drafted through discussions among three licensed physiotherapists with more than five years of clinical experience, and validated by two Ph.D. members in physical therapy.
-Item 2 and 3 were under the assumption that each movement is performed only once, while 8,9 and 10 address seated tasks involving upper-limb usage.
-In particular, item 8 evaluates fine motor skills such as handling small objects, which are essential for assessing activities of daily living (ADL).
+The definition of evaluation items is a central component of an assessment dataset.
+As noted in prior studies\cite{17,18,19,20,21,22} and in the representative rehabilitation dataset UI-PRMD\cite{32}, many existing approaches treat movements performed by ND as the reference for ideal motion.
+However, according to Birke et al.\cite{33}, the primary goal of neurological rehabilitation is to improve function and independence.
+Rehabilitation assessment therefore emphasizes the achievement of functional activities and participation\cite{34}, rather than the mere reduction of impairments.
+Consequently, even a high-scoring movement performed by a stroke patient should not be directly equated with that of an ND participant, which motivates the need for stroke-specific assessment criteria.
+Although detailed clinical assessments can be adopted, subjectivity remains a concern.
+This underscores the necessity of a new set of evaluation items for upper-limb rehabilitation tasks.
+The KIMORE\cite{35}\cite{CAPECCI201870} provides an illustrative example of balancing quantitative scoring with clinical interpretation.
+It employs 10 items rated on a 5-point Likert scale, yielding a maximum score of 50 per trial.
+Table III summarizes the questionnaire items used in our NRC dataset.
+We developed evaluation items specifically for the 15 upper-limb movements in our dataset.
+The items were initially drafted through discussions among three licensed physiotherapists with more than five years of clinical experience and were subsequently validated by two Ph.D researchers in physical therapy.
+Items 2 and 3 assume that each movement is performed only once, whereas Items 8, 9, and 10 address seated tasks involving upper-limb use.
+In particular, item 8 evaluates fine motor skills, such as handling small objects, which are essential for ADL.